lavkushry1/Camopa/docs/git_setup_guide.md

 git push -u origin main
 ```

-If you're using an older version of Git that uses `master` as the default branch name:
+Or if you're using `master` as your default branch:

 ```bash
 git push -u origin master